AdrianLeon51/adrianleon/_pages/about.md

 ------
 Get in Touch

 I welcome collaboration, discussions, and opportunities to work together in the exciting field of Brain-Computer Interfaces.
-If you are interested in collaborating or have any inquiries, please don't hesitate to reach out to me via email at [your_email@example.com], and I will respond promptly.
+If you are interested in collaborating or have any inquiries, please don't hesitate to reach out to me via email at [adrianleon@tecnico.ulisbo.pt], and I will respond promptly.

 Thank you for visiting my academic portfolio, and I look forward to connecting with you as we explore the limitless potential of BCI technology.